holgerbrandl/kalasim/docs/userguide/docs/component.md

 }
 ```

 Normally, the process will contain at least one [`yield`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence-scope/yield.html) statement.
 But that's not a requirement.

+Typically, the user must not use `yield` directly, but rather the provided [process interaction](#process-interaction) methods.

 Creation and activation can be combined by making a new instance of the class: